KiranRambha/TowerOfHanioProject/README.md

 TowerOfHanioProject
 ===================

-Every one knows the tower of hanoi and this is a implimentation of that using java
+Every one knows the tower of hanoi and this is a implementation of that using java

 This project has three project's all based on the tower of hanoi.